Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

     `/etc/cray/kubernetes/encryption/current.yaml` file on all control plane nodes after the `encryption.sh` script has been run.
 Only a goal that all control plane nodes agree on will be reported.
 The `etcd` string corresponds to the encryption names found in the etcd database itself.

 * Example command output after secrets are rewritten.
+Note a return code of 0 indicates encryption is consistent across all nodes.

     ```text
     k8s encryption status